kern/jason/README.md

 `:compact` will remove any unnecessary whitespace in the JSON while `:pretty` will indent the result JSON so that it looks, well, pretty.

+You can add output listeners to jason so that you can run arbitrary code upon the generated JSON.
+For example, if you'd like to log all of the JSON responses in Rails:

+    Jason.output_listeners << lambda { |json| Rails.logger.info(json) }

 ## Usage with Rails ##

 Name your view template with the extension `jason`.
 Everything else is the same.